joey-qytyku/OS-90-fixed/README.md

 OS/90 is a work-in-progress 32-bit operating system designed to be binary compatible with MS-DOS.
 A UI is being worked on alongside the kernel.

+# Architecture Description

+OS/90 uses a kernel that is not OS-specific except for a few calls to the underlying DOS.
+All operations needed by operating systems are caught by the kernel as exceptions for emulation by a subsystem driver, which is also responsible for creating and terminating tasks in its domain.

 # Minimum Requirements

 OS/90 has no specific memory requirement, but may fail at any point if there is too little.
 1MB is enough for very basic use, but at least 2MB is recommended.